 At SportsMed Podiatry, we have learnt through experience the only way to do Initial Sports Podiatry Assessments properly is to spend a full 60 minutes with you.
 For further information please contact your closest clinic and ask to speak to the Podiatrist directly.

 One of our specialities is diagnosing your sports and running foot injury and linking all of the potential contributing factors to your pathology.
-Another speciality of ours is then being able to clearly explain your condition and the contributing factors to you so you will then better understand why we put in place certain interventions and treatment.
+Another is then being able to clearly explain your condition and the contributing factors to you so you will then better understand why we put in place certain interventions and treatment.

 To be able to do all of this properly we make sure we do not rush your appointment and spend up to 60 minutes with you during your initial consultation.